-- Manuscripts must be submitted on the appropriate Society Journal’s Website on or before Wednesday, 12 September 2018 @ 23:59 EDT to be considered for the 2019 competition;
+- Manuscripts must be submitted on the appropriate Society Journal’s Website on or before Wednesday, 15 September 2021 at 23:59 UTC (see your local time above) to be considered for the 2022 competition;

-- Registration via the online form, with upload of curriculum vitae and supervisor statement, must be completed on or before Wednesday, 12 September 2018 @ 23:59 EDT (it is suggested this be completed at the same time the manuscript is submitted to the journal).
+- Registration via the online form, with upload of curriculum vitae and supervisor statement, must be completed on or before Wednesday, 15 September 2021 at 23:59 UTC (see your local time above) (it is suggested this be completed at the same time the manuscript is submitted to the journal).

 Subcommittee on Young Investigator Awards